 - Put the coconut flakes in a third shallow bowl.

-- Dip each chicken tender in the flour mixture, then in the beaten egg, then coat with the coconut mixture, pressing down so the flakes stick.
+- Dredge each chicken tender in the flour mixture, then in the beaten egg (letting any excess drip off), then coat with the coconut mixture, pressing down so the flakes stick.
 Place on the baking sheet.
 Repeat this process with all the chicken tenders.

 - After all chicken pieces are coated and on the baking sheet, drizzle them with the melted butter.

-- Bake 35-40 minutes, flipping halfway through cooking time. (at the halfway point, if the coconut is browning too quickly, tent with foil.)
+- Bake for about 22 minutes (or until the chicken registers 165 degrees), flipping halfway through cooking time.
+(At the halfway point, if the coconut is browning too quickly, tent with foil.)

 - While chicken cooks, prepare the apricot sauce by mixing the preserves with the mustard in a small bowl.
 Keep in the refrigerator until ready to use.

-- Serve chicken with the jam and mustard sauce and enjoy!
+- Serve chicken with the dipping sauce and enjoy!